 Situation #2: If your current site ranks well, and search engines bring you business

 Handling SEO carefully in a redesign is critically important if your current site ranks well and Google is a major source of your inquiries.

 This is what the photographer who contacted me missed.
 Her website was a very important marketing tool for her, and she didn’t ask the questions she needed to to make sure her web designer would protect it.

 A website that used to bring her regular inquiries could no longer be found on Google, which meant she saw a huge drop in inquiries and bookings.

 If this sounds like you, hire an SEO specialist to invest in protecting your business and your peace of mind.
 If your visits and bookings tend to come from referrals and social media right now, this may be less important for you.

-If you’re not sure who to hire, my SEO Roadmap for wedding professionals is the perfect audit to go through before your website launches to make sure you don’t have big technical issues.
+If you’re not sure who to hire, my SEO Fix for Wedding Professionals is the perfect SEO service to sign up for before your website launches to make sure you don’t have big technical issues.